kevgo/tricorder/README.md

   for the GitHub Action configuration
 - `git diff --check` to detect unresolved merge conflict markers

+These third-party linters weren't installed on my machine.
-Tricorder downloads and runs third-party tools automatically.
+Tricorder downloads and runs them automatically.
 The first time you run `tricorder lint`, you might see it talking to API of hosting platforms and downloading binaries from them: